 O2, EE and Vodafone all offer ‘Like New’ phones.
 You could also try giffgaff who re-sell phones that have seen significantly more use-time, though also retail at much lower cost than any new phone.
 If you want to get your hands on a premium brand without the premium price tag, this is a great way to do it.

-Like we said, there are plenty of very good brands making some very good phones at low prices.
+Like we said, there are plenty of very good brands making some very good cheap phones.
 Almost all modern smartphones will include a perfectly good camera, sufficient internal storage (plus the option to expand by SD card) and an operating system such as Android which will let you download all your favourite apps.

-If apps aren’t your thing, then you can look forward to even cheaper ‘dumbphones’ that do the bare minimum for the minimum price.
+If apps aren’t your thing, then you can look forward to even cheaper feature phones that do the bare minimum for the minimum price.

 With all that in mind, you shouldn’t judge any deal based purely on one thing.
 While you might have found an incredibly cheap PAYG deal, consider whether it’s actually value for money.
 Maybe you don’t spend anything upfront but will be spending £20 a month on top-ups.
 In that case, you should consider a pay monthly contract of the same value.

-Pay monthly customers often get nice extras like perks, free entertainment options like Amazon Prime Video and, depending on your network, warranty and phone MOTs to keep your handset in good condition.
+Pay monthly customers often get nice extras like perks, free entertainment options like Amazon Prime Video, Disney Plus, Netflix and, depending on your network, warranty and phone MOTs to keep your handset in good condition.
 Keep an open mind and weigh up what counts as true value, not just what might be an immediate saving.

 A quick search for ‘cheap phone’ will score hundreds of results and you’re sure to come across some deals that are very tempting, but caution is advised.
 You probably shouldn’t go for a phone from a brand that you’ve never heard of.